KaAI-KMU/KaAI_Tracking/README.md

 ### Notes
 - Ensure all paths are correctly set up before running the tracking scripts.
 - The system is designed for real-time object tracking and is optimized for use with the KaAI-DD dataset.
+- A sample dataset has been provided in this repository to help you get started.